CTCycle/FAIRS-roulette-agent/README.md

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

 - **database:** collected adsorption data, processed data and validation results will be stored centrally within the main database *FAIRS_database.db*.
-All associated metadata will be promptly stored in *database/metadata*.
 Validation outputs will be saved separately within *database/validation*.
 Data used for inference with a pretrained checkpoint is located in *database/inference* (a template of the expected dataset columns is available at *resources/templates/FAIRS_predictions.csv*).

 - **logs:** log files are saved here